dimastatz/video-streaming-analytics/docs/design/video-analytics-design.md

   - Cdn QoS - the quality of service of the CDN.

 ## Data Flow
+Consider a live event like an NBA game.
+The video is captured by cameras installed on a Basketball Arena, and it makes its way to the user's OTT devices: TVs, computers, smartphones through the Live Video Streaming System.
+Live Video Streaming Systems implements such services as ingest, transcoding, packaging, distribution, server-side ad insertion, etc. Each service in Video Streaming System delivers logs to the Video Analytics (follow red lines on the <em>Diagram1</em>)

 The solution is built on top of Apache Spark Streaming.
 Apache Kafka serves as a data source for Apache Spark Streaming.
 The processed data persisted to the File Sink in append-mode.
 | ![alt text](https://github.com/dimastatz/video-streaming-analytics/blob/0ec45b4eb3200fd7edbb32c5d09a538f863dce3b/docs/chart-spark-app.png) |
 | :--: |
 | *Diagram2: Video Analytics Flow* |

 ### Data Normalization